-The Fertility Institute of Hawaii specialists (Dr. John Frattarelli and Dr. Anatte Karmon) have evaluated and treated many women in Hawaii and elsewhere for pelvic adhesive disease associated with infertility.
+The Fertility Institute of Hawaii specialists (Dr. John Frattarelli, Dr. Anatte Karmon, and Dr. Emily Goulet) have evaluated and treated many women in Hawaii and elsewhere for pelvic adhesive disease associated with infertility.

 Pelvic adhesive disease is a condition in which scar tissue binds adjacent organs to each other.
 All of the organs in your abdominal cavity are covered with a smooth, slippery tissue.
 The surface of this tissue is lubricated, allowing adjacent organs to glide easily against each other.
 However, when the surface becomes damaged or inflamed, scar tissue forms.
 Scar tissue that develops between two organs will cause the surfaces of the organs to stick, or adhere to each other.
 The bands of scar tissue are called adhesions.